 Advantages of Cloud Computing

-Top ecommerce website development companies require enormous space to save their website data securely and reliably.
+Top e-commerce website development companies require enormous space to save their website data securely and reliably.
 In the same context, cloud computing is much more reliable with a managed service platform than in-house IT infrastructure.
 Also, popular cloud service providers offer a Service Level Agreement guaranteeing all-day, all-year service availability.
-You get a huge pool of redundant IT resources along with quick data recovery mechanism that facilitates transition of hosted applications and services to any available server to prevent data loss.
+You get a huge pool of redundant IT resources along with quick data recovery mechanism that facilitates the transition of hosted applications and services to any available server to prevent data loss.

 With cloud computing, organizations get enhanced and easy IT management and maintenance capabilities as all the resources are centrally administered.
 In addition, you need not to invest your efforts and time in IT infrastructure maintenance and updates as everything is maintained by the cloud computing service provider.
-Therefore, organizations can enjoy a simple web-based user interface to access application, software, and services – without worrying about installation and maintenance.
+Therefore, organizations can enjoy a simple web-based user interface to access the application, software, and services – without worrying about installation and maintenance.

 Cloud is Green

-In general, the cloud is more efficient and environment friendly than the traditional IT infrastructure.
+In general, the cloud is more efficient and environment-friendly than the traditional IT infrastructure.
 It takes fewer resources to work, thus saving energy.
 Only the resources that are truly required at a particular moment are consumed by the cloud system.

 Potential Drawbacks of Cloud Computing

 Security is the biggest concern for organizations in cloud computing.
-As companies leverage a remote cloud based infrastructure, they essentially give away their private data and information that might be confidential and sensitive.
+As companies leverage a remote cloud-based infrastructure, they essentially give away their private data and information that might be confidential and sensitive.
 Because of this ease accessing and procuring cloud services, nefarious users are able to scan and exploit loopholes within a system and can cause harm to company data.